LostBeard/BlazorServiceWorkerDemo/README.md

     // called before any ServiceWorker events are handled protected override async Task OnInitializedAsync()
     {
-        // This service will start in all scopes
+        // This service may start in any scope.
+This will be called before the app runs.
+        // If JS.IsWindow == true be careful not stall here.
         // you can do initialization based on the scope that is running Log("GlobalThisTypeName", JS.GlobalThisTypeName);
-        await Register();
     }

     protected override async Task ServiceWorker_OnInstallAsync(ExtendableEvent e)